 This course examines pathophysiology, which is used to diagnose and treat illness in primary health care contexts.
 Students examine factors affecting health and illness.
 Students learn about disease origination, development, and symptoms.
 They also learn how to treat common health conditions.
 Pathophysiology courses can be taken at the beginning of a nurse practitioner program as a foundation for future courses.

 Roles and Responsibilities

 This course covers the roles and responsibilities of the nurse practitioner in augmenting client health and health services.
-Students examine the history of nurse practitioners, client relations and legal and ethical considerations.
-Aspiring nurse practitioners learn about interdisciplinary teams, health policy formation and political strategies.
+Students examine the history of nurse practitioners, client relations, as well as legal and ethical considerations.
+Aspiring nurse practitioners learn about interdisciplinary teams, health policy formation, and political strategies.
 This course can sometimes be incorporated into other courses in the program.